I love the holidays! One only has to mention Christmas, and my creative side goes straight into overdrive.

 I use a medium amount of lights, but the amount used is left to preference.
 With my living room tree, I like to keep it softly lit.
 Now my dining room tree, I prefer it well lit.
 I do my dining room tree all white angels; I love to keep the tree bright and the angels glowing.

-So, before you add your tree lights, consider how you want the lighting, bright or perhaps dim?
+So, before adding your tree lights, consider how you want the lighting, bright or perhaps dim?

 I love pulling out my angel each year.
-I purchased this unique angel years ago.
-I fell in love with her due to her uniqueness.
+I purchased this unique angel years ago after I fell in love with her uniqueness.
 After bringing her home, I wanted to make her costume sparkle—over the top one might say.
-I made her a fabulous jeweled turban and dress and soft greenery.
+I adorned her with a fabulous jeweled turban and dress and soft greenery.
 I made sure the jeweling was done to the max.

 After she takes her place each year at the top of the tree, I always surround her with lots of stuff.
 Which includes butterflies, ribbon, and other decorative branches and ornaments.
 You see I think the topper really sets the mood of the tree.
 I love an elegant holiday tree, and I think my angel is so over-the-top elegant.

 The topper is a very important part of the tree, make sure yours is one you and your family love, and look forward to pulling out year after year.

 An angel is a traditional Christmas tree topper.
 However, one can choose to add a star or a huge homemade bow.
 Use your imagination.
 One memorable topper that comes to mind is one I saw at Macy's some years ago.
 It was a large colorful nutcracker, surrounded by several smaller festive nutcrackers that appeared to march down the tree.